pereznetworks/WeatherX/sequelizeVer/DeveloperNotes.md

 # Location and Forecast data processing:

-  starting with fresh empty database
+  - starting with fresh empty database

-  instance of Location table created and data processed instance of Forecast table created and data processed
+    - instance of Location table created and data processed
+    - instance of Forecast table created and data processed
-    after res.json(data)
+    - after res.json(data)
-    then both instances destoryed
+    - then both instances destoryed

-  no data is saved
+  - no data is saved

-  manageLocData and manageForecastData create local scoped db object when gets trashed with each get request
+  - manageLocData and manageForecastData
+    - these methods create a local scoped db object
+    - which gets trashed after each get request

 ## ToDo:

 # the following items are still a work in progress...

+# Connection Pooling
 ```javascript

 /* for production, pooling will need to addressed */